torrus-dev/cosmical-theme/README.md

 # Cosmical Theme

-A Dark theme for those who want an alternative to all the bluish themes out there...
-Inspired by the dark+ default theme, it aims to improve contrast and provides a brand new color palette that blends in very nicely
+A Space-inspired Dark theme for those who want an alternative to all the bluish themes out there...
+This theme balances the use of contrast and color to make the different code elements more distinguishable, following a hierarchy of importance.
+It also comes with a carefully picked color palette that blends in very nicely.

 It will make you feel like you are an astronaut coding in space!

 ### Installing

 #### Get it now from the [VSCode marketplace](https://marketplace.visualstudio.com/items?itemName=jorgemrtr.cosmical)!

 ![React Dark](dark-react-screenshot.png)

 ## Colors

--   Beautiful handpicked colors that blend in nicely
--   Neutral background following the material guidelines for dark themes, so you are not distracted
--   The colors are chosen so that the code stands out from the rest of the UI elements
+-   Beautiful and well-thought color selection to provide amazing contrast and color, making a well-balanced palette.
+-   The different parts of the code can be distinguished by color and contrast following an hierarchy of importance.
+-   To help the user, this theme follows its own coloring pattern across different file formats.

 ## Background

+-   Neutral background following the material guidelines for dark themes.
--   Non-Bluish background to improve sleep by decreasing blue-light exposure
+-   Non-blueish background to improve sleep by decreasing blue-light exposure.
--   Provides good amount of contrast following accesibility guidelines without being too high contrast
+-   Provides a good amount of contrast following accessibility guidelines without being too high contrast.

 # Recomended settings (Optional)